hpparvi/PyTransit/doc/source/implemented_models.rst

 General model
 -------------

-The general model (`pytransit.GeneralModel`) implements the flexible transit model presented by `Giménez (A&A 450, 2006) <https://www.aanda.org/articles/aa/abs/2006/18/aa4445-05/aa4445-05.html>`_.
+The general model (:class:`pytransit.GeneralModel`) implements the flexible transit model presented by `Giménez (A&A 450, 2006) <https://www.aanda.org/articles/aa/abs/2006/18/aa4445-05/aa4445-05.html>`_.
 The stellar limb darkening follows a "general" limb darkening model, and the accuracy of limb darkening can be increased as needed.